francescacraievich/real-time-cyber-anomaly-detection/docs/log_formatting.md

 # Recap
 - need to reformat the class df_formatter for all 4 dataframes sparately and 1 class for uniting all the dataframes
+- anomaly score calculation, anomaly aggregation for timeframe, function geoip form mapping ip to state, unique ip aggregation, unique port aggregation, duration.
+- IMPORTANT: ip is private or public? -> feature added
+- decide if a separate dataframe is needed
+- aggregate data (like taking 5 logs and put a new feature in a column like number of connections in 5 minutes)
+- lucas is possibly using one class SVM
+  -